Training course: Modern and effective letters and emails in German

 - A5 quick reference cards as a brief summary

-- Supplementary material and PDF photographic protocol by e-mail
+- Supplementary material and photographic minutes by email

-- Support after the seminar: simply by e-mail or using the Knowledge Blog – participants can continue to ask questions and request tips after the seminar
+- Support after the seminar: simply by email or using the Knowledge Blog – participants are welcome to ask questions and request tips after the seminar

 © 2018 uwe freund communications | www.uwefreundcommunications.com